 There is not enough information about respite services.
 Sometimes the information goes to families and not to the person themselves.

 Persons with disabilities are not given a chance to have their say about respite services.

-Persons with disabilities do not get to make decisions about respite services.
+They do not get to make decisions about respite services.